Improwised/kb.repairrabbit.github.io/content/features/appointments.md

 * How Customer can Prepone or Postpone his Appointment ?

 Customer should Log in to the Repair Rabbit.

 Go to >> Appointments .
-Click on Edit . ( Screen Shot )
+Click on "Edit" . ( Screen Shot )

-Modify the date and time & Click on Edit.
+Modify the date and time & Click on "Edit".

-Your Appointment is modified.
+Your Appointment is modified now.

-You are not able to modify the date, if it has already gone.
+Please Note : You are not able to modify the Date, if it has already gone.

 * How Customers can book an Appointment from their mail id ?

-Password is automatically send to mail ID which Customer provide at the time of New Customer Entry.
+Password is automatically send to mail ID which Customer has provided at the time of new customer entry.
 Customer can use this email address as ID for Log in.